 ONTARIO BUS DRIVER TEST - Get Ready with Free Practice Tests

-Lastly, this guide will delve into potential career opportunities that await once you become a licensed bus driver in Ontario.
+Lastly, this guide will explore the career opportunities that await you once you become a licensed bus driver in Ontario.
+Candidates can expect a range of salary options and job prospects, depending on the type of bus driving position and employer.
 Whether it be school buses or public transit systems, numerous job prospects are available, with varying factors affecting salaries within this profession.

 Written Knowledge Test for Prospective Bus Drivers

 The written knowledge Ontario bus driver test is essential to obtaining your desired license class.
-It tests your knowledge of road signs and traffic rules applicable to large commercial vehicles like buses.
+It tests your knowledge of road signs and traffic rules applicable to large commercial vehicles, such as buses.
+The passing score for the written knowledge test is typically 80%, meaning you must answer at least 80% of the questions correctly to pass.
 The questions are based on information from The Official MTO Bus Handbook; therefore, studying this resource thoroughly is crucial before attempting this exam.

 Tips for Success on the Written Theory Exam